elentok/grunt-tusk-template/README.md

-Grunt Husk Template
+Grunt Tusk Template
 ===================

-This is my customized grunt template.

-TODO: extract most of Gruntfile to "grunt-husk" plugin
+This is the basic template for working with the "grunt-tusk" plugin